Indische Buurt

 Indische Buurt ([ˌɪndisə ˈbyːrt]; "Indies Neighborhood") is a neighborhood in the borough of Oost, the eastern part of the city of Amsterdam, Netherlands.
 The name of the neighborhood dates from the early 20th century, and is derived from the fact that the neighborhood's streets are named after islands and other geographical concepts in the former Dutch colony of the Dutch East Indies or now known as Indonesia.
 The first street was named in 1902.

 In 2003, the neighborhood had around 23,000 inhabitants.
 The neighborhood is bounded on the west by the railroad Amsterdam - Hilversum (with the Muiderpoort Station), on the east side by Flevopark, on the north side by Zeeburgerdijk and on the south side by the Ringvaart Watergraafsmeer.
+As of January 2023, the Indische Buurt neighborhood in Amsterdam-Oost had a population of approximately 24,000 residents.
+This figure reflects a steady population size compared to previous years, indicating consistent residential occupancy in the area.

 Indische Buurt is the oldest part of the former Zeeburg district and is very ethnically diverse.
 A high percentage of the population is of immigrant origin (for Zeeburg this is already high at 55%, but higher in the Indische Buurt) and there are an estimated 100 languages spoken.

 History

 The impetus was given to create a new residential area in the early 20th century, as Amsterdam had previously experienced large population growth.
-The construction of the area was well under way on the wave of economic growth that followed the completion of the North Sea Canal in 1876 and the commissioning of the Merwedekanaal in 1892.
+The construction of the area was well under way on the wave of economic growth that followed the completion of the North Sea Canal in 1876.
 In May 1915, the tram route 14 was extended into Indische Buurt.

 The growth continued for some time, with an interruption in the 1930s as a result of the Great Depression.
 Indische Buurt was relatively isolated from the rest of the city by its position behind the railway line that runs through the area, and connects Amsterdam Centraal with Utrecht, until 1939 when Muiderpoort Station was built.

 One of the last bath houses in Amsterdam was built on Javaplein in 1942, which functioned until 1982.

 From the 1960s the Amsterdam seaport moved to the west of the city and the neighborhood became a purely residential area.